Addiction Rehab for Seniors

 There are warning signs to be aware of if you suspect an aging loved one might be misusing drugs or alcohol.
 Falls, bruises, burns, dizziness, disorientation, sleep disturbances, anxiety, depression, mood swings, worsening financial problems, and difficulty making decisions can signal potential substance misuse or abuse.1

 Addiction Treatment for Seniors

 Rehab for senior citizens can be especially beneficial.
-A thorough assessment will be done at the beginning of the treatment process and will help each person develop an individualized treatment plan to meet their unique needs.
-Some screening tools are adapted specifically for older adults and studies have found interview screenings that are less intrusive than laboratory testing may work better for older adults.1
+A thorough assessment will be done at the beginning of the addiction treatment process and will help each person develop an individualized treatment plan to meet their unique needs.
+Some screening tools are adapted specifically for older adults, and studies have found that interview screenings which are less intrusive than laboratory testing may work better for older adults.1

 Addiction treatment can range from early intervention to medically managed intensive inpatient treatment.
 The continuum of care put forth by the American Society of Addiction Medicine (ASAM) primarily falls across 4 levels of care after prevention/early intervention.8